raystack/compass/docs/docs/reference/cli.md

 list all stargazers for a given asset id

 ```
---page uint32   Number of pages
+--page uint32   Page number offset (starts from 0)
---size uint32   Size of each page (default 20)
+--size uint32   Size of each page (default 10)
 ````

 ### `compass asset starred [flags]`